nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 },
 {% endhighlight %}

-{% protip title="Watch out for content security policies" %}
+{% caution title="Watch out for content security policies" %}
 If `data` is null and `err` contains a string denoting a request timeout, make sure to whitelist `api.branch.io` and `bnc.lt` in your app's [content security policies](https://github.com/apache/cordova-plugin-whitelist/blob/master/README.md#content-security-policy).
-{% endprotip %}
+{% endcaution %}

 {% endif %}

 {% if page.xamarin %}

-The Branch initialization process is different depending on whether you are using Xamarin Forms or not.
-Please make sure to follow the correct instructions!
+{% protip title="Apps built without Xamarin Forms" %}
+If your app doesn't use Xamarin Forms, please follow [these alternative instructions]({{base.url}}/getting-started/sdk-integration-guide/advanced/xamarin#initialization-for-non-forms-apps).
+{% endprotip %}

 ### Generic Xamarin initialization

-{% tabs %}
-{% tab forms %}

 In your **App.cs** file, modify your `App` class to include the following: